blab/mpox-la/README.md

 5. To run simulations of mpox dynamics with superspreading which are part of our validation analysis for our multitree approach, you can find the necessary code in [`simulations`](simulations/)

+6. of note, while the code for the microsimulation model used in our study is found on a seperate repo, the results of the microsim model used in our manuscript can be found under [`data`](data/) and used to recreate the main figures.

 Of note, most of the xml and result files have been compressed.
 To decompress use the following format in the command line:
 `xz --decompress --keep {file.name}`